Meet the team

 Carl Hope

-malcolm.taylor@seta.co.ukMalcolm has more than 40 years’ experience in Engineering Maintenance (multi-skilled), having served his apprenticeship within the high volume manufacturing industry.
-He has been in training as a Trainer/NVQ Assessor/IQA/Apprentice Co-ordinator since 1989 employed by various training providers.
-He rejoined SETA in 2018 specialising in Mechanical Engineering carrying out the training and assessment to awarding body standards.
+Robin has more than 40 years’ experience in Engineering Maintenance (multi-skilled), having served his apprenticeship within the clothing trade and then Working at LG Phillips, Durham and Pyrex, Sunderland.
+He has been in training as an NVQ Assessor/Apprentice Co-ordinator since 2006 employed by various training providers: Rolls-Royce Training Centre, British Engines and TDR Training.
+He has since joined SETA specialising in Engineering Maintenance/Installation work carrying out assessment and verification to the awarding body standards.

 George Lambros